-PSD along with Participatory Research in India (PRIA) are working on a research study commissioned by Oxfam India to develop a strategy outlining a sustainable model for using sports as a medium to address gender-based violence and inequalities, while providing an avenue for socio-economic transformation, which can be applied to Oxfam’s work across India.
+PSD along with Participatory Research in India (PRIA) worked on a research study commissioned by Oxfam India to develop a strategy outlining a sustainable model for using sports as a medium to address gender-based violence and provide an avenue for socio-economic transformation, which could be applied to Oxfam’s work across India.

-PSD initiated a research study to understand the scope of sport for development (S4D) programming part of the development agenda in different countries across South and South East Asia.
-The study was conducted in collaboration with Participatory Research in Asia (PRIA) and The Federation of Indian Chambers of Commerce & Industry (FICCI).
+PSD initiated a research study to understand the scope of sport for development (S4D) programming in different countries across South and Southeast Asia.
+The study was conducted in collaboration with Participatory Research in Asia (PRIA) and the Federation of Indian Chambers of Commerce & Industry (FICCI).

-The scoping study learnt in-depth about the current S4D initiatives in different countries across these regions, the impact that these initiatives are having as well as key gaps and challenges faced by these S4D initiatives.
-The scoping study was presented in the form of a report, which can be accessed here
+The scoping study learnt about the current S4D initiatives in different countries across these regions, the impact that these initiatives are having, as well as key gaps and challenges faced by these S4D initiatives.
+The report from this study can be accessed here

 Suheil F. Tandon, PSD’s Founder-Director is part of a team led by PwC (PricewaterhouseCoopers) that is formulating a comprehensive sports policy for the state of Odisha, India.
 This policy will help in structuring a sustainable sports culture for children and youth in Odisha.

-Pro Sport Development (PSD), in collaboration with Anantapur Sports Academy (ASA), has conducted two grassroots research studies to ascertain the impact of sports on the development of rural children in Anantapur, Andhra Pradesh.
+PSD, in collaboration with Anantapur Sports Academy (ASA), conducted two grassroots research studies to ascertain the impact of sports on the development of rural children in Anantapur, Andhra Pradesh.
 Focusing on the physical, social and emotional development of children aged 10-15 years, the studies developed by PSD incorporated a questionnaire along with physical tests to ascertain the impact that participating in sports has on the children.
 Read the research reports here: 2019 and 2020.

 Duration: May 2018 - April 2020

-Pro Sport Development (PSD) has worked with the Andhra Cricket Association (ACA) evaluating its three youth residential cricket academies for boys (U-14 to U-19) in Kadappah, Mangalagiri and Vijayanagaram.
+PSD worked with the Andhra Cricket Association (ACA), to evaluate its three youth residential cricket academies for boys (U-14 to U-19) in Kadappah, Mangalagiri, and Vijayanagaram.